Austin Powers in Goldmember: Box office

 Austin Powers in Goldmember took in £6,364,796 in the United Kingdom on its opening weekend.
 In the United States, it broke the opening weekend record for a spoof movie, surpassing the previous Austin Powers films.
 It grossed $73.1 million during its opening weekend, surpassing Planet of the Apes for the biggest July opening of all time.
 The latter record would be held for two years until Spider-Man 2 took it in 2004.
 The film also surpassed Rush Hour 2 as the biggest opening for a comedy film.
 This was the fourth-highest opening weekend of all time, behind Star Wars: Episode II – Attack of the Clones, Harry Potter and the Sorcerer's Stone and Spider-Man.
 The film grossed a total of $213.3 million in the United States and $296.9 million worldwide.

 Critical response

 On Rotten Tomatoes, the film holds an approval rating of 52% based on 184 reviews, with an average rating of 5.8/10.
 The site's critical consensus reads, "While the narrative structure is messy and doesn't make much sense, the third installment of the Austin Powers franchise contains enough inspired bits to entertain."
 On Metacritic, the film has a weighted average score of 62 out of 100, based on 34 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

+Lisa Schwarzbaum of Entertainment Weekly wrote in her review: "I’ll just suggest that the caliber of guests eager to be seen under the same glitter ball with Austin Powers is a credit to the in-crowd popularity of the groovy International Man of Mystery in his third caper."

+Todd McCarthy of Variety wrote in his review: "The laughs are here, to be sure, although even some of the best of them are retreads and the Swinging ’60s recycling act is now feeling a bit past its zeitgeist prime."